MyMel2001/OpenModelFile-MicroCoder/README.md

 # OpenModelFile-MicroCoder
-Open Ollama Modelfiles fro MicroCoder
+Open Ollama Modelfiles for MicroCoder.
+You can find out more the model and the command to run it [here.](https://ollama.com/sparksammy/microcoder)